 Waffles are made from a batter, consisting of eggs, milk, sugar and melted butter.
 They are traditionally cooked in a waffle-maker, between two specially shaped iron plates, which give the waffle its characteristic honey-combed appearance.

 A perfect waffle has a crispy, golden brown exterior with a light and airy interior.
 This is due to the waffle being cooked on both sides at once, ie on the top and the bottom.
 As the outside of the waffle browns and crisps, the air in the batter is trapped inside the waffle, leading to the airy inner texture.

-You can make waffles either sweet or savoury.
-The choice is yours.
-If you decide to go with savoury waffles, the basic recipe remains the same, but for savoury waffles, you just omit the sugar.
+You can make waffles either sweet or savoury - whatever takes your fancy.
+The basic recipe remains the same, except for savoury waffles you just leave out the sugar.

 Here are some of my suggestions to get you started.